sofasurfa/rick-morty-fan-nextjs/README.md

 9) Feel free to come up with anything else 🤯💥👽

 # 😵 SSR/Suspense?
 I am a confused cookie
 To understand SSR and Streaming, [read this](https://nextjs.org/docs/app/building-your-application/routing/loading-ui-and-streaming#streaming-with-suspense).
 NextJS makes it easy to render things on the server first (at least partially).
-This helps search engine crawlers (Google,Bing,Yandex) to find your `<title>/<meta>` tags.
+This helps search engine crawlers (Google,Bing,Yandex) to find your `<title>/<meta>` tags improving your SEO.
 Though, you have to [add some extra code](https://nextjs.org/docs/app/building-your-application/optimizing/metadata) to include the tags on each page.
 And remember: you are a smart 🍪!

 # 🥚 Find the egg
 🎉 There's an **easter egg** waiting for you